pkp/pkp-docs/dev/documentation/en/architecture-entities.md

 ## SchemaDAO

 When an entity has a schema, it's [DAO](./architecture-database) should extend the `SchemaDAO` class.
-This class will use the schema file to ensure that data being read from and written to the database onforms to the schema.
+This class will use the schema file to ensure that data being read from and written to the database conforms to the schema.

 ## API Documentation

-The schema files are used to generate the [API documentation](/dev/api), so it can be used as an entity reference.
+The schema files are used to generate the [API documentation](/dev/api).

 ## Extending Schemas

-[Hooks](./utilities-hooks) can be used to add, edit or remove properties of an entity.
+Hooks can be used to add, edit or remove properties of an entity.

 Add an `institutionalHome` property to the `Context` entity.